Bubobubobubobubo/sardine/docs/sardinopedia.md

 hush(basic)
 ```
 The most common function.
 A function with a duration and an iterator passed as argument.
+This is the one you should save as a snippet somewhere in your text editor.

 ### Drowning in numbers